Search

 Here’s another moment Corrie shares from the book.
 By this time Corrie has left the prison where her family was initially held.
 She and Betsie and thousands of women now lived in the infamous Ravensbrück concentration camp.

-During the crazy daily scramble to grab food, the women were watched less vigorously than any other time of day.
+During the crazy daily scramble to grab food, the women were watched less vigorously than at any other time of day.
 Corrie recounts a time when God arranged a little prayer meeting, right under the eyes of the Nazis.
 She was able to minister in prayer—a forbidden activity.

 “I was making my way through the mass of people when a young woman bumped into me.
 She was an acquaintance, and I asked, ‘How are you?’